-Collaborative spaces include bookable group study rooms and designated areas within the Libraries indicated by signage.
+Collaborative spaces include bookable group study rooms and designated areas within the Library indicated by signage.
 Speaking softly is allowed in collaborative areas, but not loud talking.
-Long cellphone conversations should be done outside of the Libraries.
+Long cellphone conversations should be done outside of the Library.

 |Vanier Library||VL-3 North